- Practice Areas

 Although you shouldn’t rush the process and settle right away, be sure not to waste too much time filing a claim if you decide that’s the route you want to take, especially if you’ve already contacted your insurance company with an inquiry.
 Many insurance companies will drop your coverage and refuse to renew a policy if they get a whiff that you may be considering a claim.
 If you make a phone call to the insurance company even inquiring about the possibility of filing a claim, and you decide not to, they have documented your phone call.
 Be 100 percent sure that you are going to file a claim before contacting your insurance company.

 Do you have specific questions about Colorado state laws when it comes to dealing with insurance companies after a car accident?
-Call or text us at (303) 388-5304.
+Contact our Denver accident lawyers today for a free consultation.